Bidasoa: Fishing and environmental challenges

 The Navarrese tract of the river is a preferred destination for fishing enthusiasts, the river being home to several native fish species, namely eel (Anguilla anguilla), salmon (Salmo palar), trout (Salmo trutta), bullhead (Cottus gobio), Barbatula barbatula, Phoxinus phoxinus, gudgeon (Gobio lozanoi), sea lamprey (Petromyzon marinus), allis shad (Alosa alosa), flounder (Platichthys flesus) and grey mullet (Chelon labrosus), some of them declared endangered species and highly interesting (especially bullhead and salmon).
 Moreover, a species of the Ebro, Chondrostoma miegii, has been introduced in the last 30–40 years on the lower tract of the Bidasoa, thereafter extending gradually upstream.

 As a result, overfishing has become a major problem for the river's fauna, with special pressure put on salmon migrating upstream to spawn.
 They do not make it to their goal and die before spawning, either falling prey to fishers' bait or an inability to overcome hydroelectric power stations (128 over all the course) and the 114 related dams, since 63% of them prevent migratory fish from achieving their purpose.
 Schemes by the Regional Government of Navarre are underway with a view to handling the issue.

+World War II

+During World War II between 1941 and 1944, the Comet Escape Line helped 776 people, mostly British and American airmen who had been shot down over Nazi-occupied Europe, escape to Spain.
+The main route to Spain was crossing the Bidasoa River about 1 mile south of the village of Biriatou.
+Comet Line operatives and Basque guides led escaping airmen.
+They waded across the Bidasoa River at night.
+The border crossing was illegal and clandestine because of Spanish, French, and German border patrols.
+Comet leader Antoine d'Ursel, a Belgian, and American airman J. F. Burch were drowned in the flooded river on the night of 23-24 December 1943.
+A memorial in their honor has been placed near the river crossing where they drowned.